ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## Pixel Spacing

+!!! important "On Demand Sentinel-1 RTC now available at 10-m pixel spacing"

+    There is now a pixel spacing processing option available for Sentinel-1 RTC products.
+Users can choose to output the RTC products at a pixel spacing of either 30 meters or 10 meters.

 RTC products can be output either at 30-meter or 10-meter pixel spacing.
 In most cases, the input SAR image has a higher resolution than either of the RTC outputs.
 The 10-m RTC product will be closer to the resolution of the source SAR granule, but the 30-m RTC product has a much smaller file size.

 It is *much* faster to process and analyze 30-m RTC products, so it's a good idea to start with the coarser resolution option if possible.
 If the 30-m pixel spacing is not sufficient for your use case, try the larger 10-m RTC products.